unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 ---
 home: false
-title: "Interacting with the uns.network"
+tags:
+ - network
+ - livenet
+ - sandbox
+ - devnet
+ - faucet
+ - api
+ - sdk
 ---

 # Interacting with the uns.network

 Users can interact or let say 'use' the <uns/> in multiple ways depending on user's needs.

-If you're familiar with the <uns/> environement, you may be interested to use the [cheat sheet](cheatsheet) to get a quick overwiew of usefull commands and APIs.
+If you're familiar with the <uns/> environement, you may be interested to use the [cheat sheet](cheatsheet) to get a quick overview of usefull commands and APIs.

 ### Use the CLI, to go fast with basic actions